Venture capital feels the heat from ongoing dotcom turmoil

 SAN FRANCISCO As consumer Internet shares plummet, venture capital firms find themselves fending off increasingly uneasy investors who are urging them to cash out after millions -- and in some cases, billions -- of dollars evaporate from holdings.

-Rapid declines in once-hot names ranging from Facebook and Groupon to Pandora and Zynga are putting some strain on VCs' relationships with their own investors, who do not often pick up the phone and weigh in with their opinions.
+Rapid declines in once-hot names ranging from Facebook (FB.O) and Groupon (GRPN.O) to Pandora (P.N) and Zynga (ZNGA.O) are putting some strain on VCs' relationships with their own investors, who do not often pick up the phone and weigh in with their opinions.
 Now, the calls they do get tend to focus on that group of high-profile companies, investors and VCs say.

 On Tuesday, many again got walloped.
 Daily-deals site Groupon lost a quarter of its value after posting dismal results, bringing its total loss in market value since November to more than 70 percent, or $9 billion.
 Social network Facebook shed 6 percent and is now about half its value at debut.